nushell/nushell.github.io/book/thinking_in_nu.md

 This is problematic because:

 1. Line 1 is parsed but not evaluated.
 In other words, `output.nu` is not created during the parsing stage, but only during evaluation.
 2. Line 2 is parsed.
 Because `source` is a parser-keyword, resolution of the sourced file is attempted during Parsing (Stage 1).
-But `output.nu` is not available!
+But `output.nu` doesn't even exist yet!
+If it _does_ exist, then it's probably not even the correct file!
 This results in the error.

 ::: note
 Typing these as two _separate_ lines in the **_REPL_** will work since the first line will be parsed and evaluated, then the second line will be parsed and evaluated.

 The limitation only occurs when both are parsed _together_ as a single expression, which could be part of a script, block, closure, or other expression.

+See the [REPL](./how_nushell_code_gets_run.md#the-nushell-repl) section in _"How Nushell Code Gets Run"_ for more explanation.
 :::

+### Example: Dynamically Creating a Filename to be Sourced

 Another common scenario when coming from another shell might be attempting to dynamically create a filename that will be sourced: